thefirstnoellle/gitCommands/README.md

 New to Git?
-Learn these 10 basic commands!
+Begin learning with these 10 basic commands!